fortran-lang/stdlib/doc/specs/stdlib_hash_procedures.md

 table applications.
 This code passes the SMHasher tests.
 The `waterhash` is based on the `wyhash` of Wang Yi.
-While `wyhash` has a number of bad seeds, where randomiaation of the output is poor, so far testing has not found any bad seeds for `waterhash`.
+While `wyhash` has a number of bad seeds, where randomization of the output is poor, so far testing has not found any bad seeds for `waterhash`.
 It can have undefined behavior if the key is not word aligned,